piotrEnd/buchmila/README.md

 **Information architecture:**

-Agrotourism is indeed flourishing, but the whole hotel industry is very competitive.
-Potential guests often decide spontaneously where to stay and expect to find necessary impulses online.
-This website is constructed as one-page with well-thought-out content: large hero with navigation and direct call to action; short introduction with core values: familial, eco-friendly, open-all-year-round; gallery as visual presentation of available attractions; listing of commodities as benefits renew; large contact form with map and social media links.
+Agrotourism is experiencing significant growth, yet the hotel industry as a whole remains fiercely competitive.
+Prospective guests frequently make spontaneous stay decisions and anticipate finding essential guidance online.
+The website is designed as a single-page.
+It opens with an expansive hero section, complete with intuitive navigation and a prominent call to action.
+Subsequently, there is a brief introduction that underscores the defined core values: family orientation, eco-friendliness, and year-round availability.
+The gallery showcases the array of attractions, succeeded by a comprehensive list of amenities.
+A substantial contact form, accompanied by a map and social media links, resides at the bottom of the page.

 **Design:**

-Main color associate with honey and organic eggs, both natural products offered at this agro-farm.
-The tone color draws attention without being overwhelming.
-Kalam's font is handwritten-one, yet very readable.
-It transmits and strengths human touch.
-All photos used in production were taken by me :) Fluid grid basing on Graham Miller' grid system; downsized for personal use.
+The primary colour is evocative of honey and organic eggs, aligning with the agro-farm's natural product offerings.
+The tone colour captures attention while maintaining a balanced presence.
+The "Kalam" typeface, despite its handwritten nature, remains highly legible and coherent.
+Photographs taken by me.

 Please >> [visit here](https://piotrend.github.io/buchmila/ ) <<